 1917: Plans for the upcoming patriotic mass meeting of the Independent Order of Free Sons, which “has plans for raising a regiment in case of war” were published today.’
 (Editor’s note – this outburst of patriotism came at a time when the United States was strongly considering entering WW I on the side of the Allies; something that would become a reality in less than a month.)

-1917: One of the advantages of the Russian Revolution was seen today when it was reported that the publication of the second volume of Simon Dubnow’s History of the Jews in Russia and Poland would soon be a reality thanks to the disappearance of the censors who had been part of the Czar’s government.
+1917: One of the advantages of the Russian Revolution was seen today when it was reported that the publication of the second volume of Simon Dubnow’s History of the Jews in Russia and Poland would soon be a reality that to the disappearance of the censors who had been part of the Czar’s government.
 (The brilliant mind of Dubnow would perish in 1941 when he was murdered by the Nazi in Riga.
 Yidn, shraybt un farshraybt "Jews, write and record’)

 1917: In World War I, British troops are halted after 17,000 Turks blocked their advance at the First Battle of Gaza.
 The setback would prove to be temporary and the British would later resume their drive to take Palestine from the Ottomans.